Spoken Past

 Vespasian’s miracle sparked a phenomenon.
 How trade routes, legions, and imperial politics turned an Egyptian god into Rome’s salvation.

-The Cloaca Maxima: Rome’s 2,600-Year-Old Sewer System Still Flowing Today
+Cloaca Maxima: Rome’s Ancient Sewer Still Flowing Today

 Built in 600 BCE, Rome’s Cloaca Maxima still drains the Forum today.
 Ancient engineering that survived empires, floods, and 26…